stefonarch/lxqt-labwc-session/README.md

 * With LXQt 2.0 no different location for labwc configuration is used anymore.
-All LXQt components can be configured in "Configuration Center" with some exceptions, see "Notes".
+All LXQt components can be configured in "Configuration Center" with some exceptions, see "Notes" below.
 Labwc configuration is handled in `~/.config/labwc` and panel position settings by right click.

 * Virtualized systems should be autodetected (fixing "no cursor" issue)